 #3 iPower 4-Inch Air Carbon Filter

-The iPower Carbon Filter has a cap that is engineered from high-quality aluminum material that has superior lasting effects and maximum strength.
+The iPower 4-Inch Carbon Filter is a professional-grade filter with a cap that is engineered from high-quality aluminum material.
+It has superior lasting effects and maximum strength.

-- High-quality aluminum cap has superior lasting effects
+- The high-quality aluminum cap has superior lasting effects

 - Four-layered construction guarantees effective performance